oracle/terraform-provider-oci/website/docs/r/dataflow_private_endpoint.html.markdown

 * `time_created` - The date and time a application was created, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2018-04-03T21:10:29.600Z`
 * `time_updated` - The date and time a application was updated, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2018-04-03T21:10:29.600Z`

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Private Endpoint
+	* `update` - (Defaults to 20 minutes), when updating the Private Endpoint
+	* `delete` - (Defaults to 20 minutes), when destroying the Private Endpoint

 ## Import

 PrivateEndpoints can be imported using the `id`, e.g.